 - Francesco Ferrarese

-The Conference Committee will be supported by the Council of the Association, comprising:
+The Conference Committee were be supported by the Council of the Association, comprising:

 - The Association President – Cdr (Dr) Hennie Smit (South Africa)